zama-ai/ocp-fhe/README.md

 ## Setup & Running Locally

-1. Copy `.env.example` to `.env`.
+1. Copy `.env.example` to `.env.local`.
 (The example file includes a local database setup for testing, which we recommend.)

 ### Setup